linuxdeepin/deepin-reader/assets/deepin-reader/document-viewer/en_US/document-viewer.md

 ### Open files

-Document Viewer supports PDF and DJVU formats.
+Document Viewer supports DOCX, PDF and DJVU formats.
 You can open a file by:

 - Dragging it directly into the interface or onto the icon.
 You can also drag multiple files at a time, and they will be opened in many tabs in one window.
 - Right-clicking it and selecting **Open with** > **Select default program**, and then selecting Document Viewer from the list.